-Occupying the number one spot in our top ten table is the fantastic Evolution Rage3+ sliding compound mitre saw.
+Occupying the number two spot in our top ten table is the fantastic Evolution R210SMS+ multi material sliding mitre saw.
 This model sits at the top for many reasons.
 It offers fantastic value for money whilst offering very high performance.
 The feature set is what you would expect to see on a much more expensive model, only just edging into the bottom of our mid range price category.
-It offers the capacity that many of the higher priced mitre saws feature, making it the perfect choice for the DIY or trade user.
+It offers the capacity that many of the higher priced precision mitre saws feature, making it the perfect choice for the DIY or trade user.

 This really is an easy to use saw, the multi purpose blade allows you to cut steel, aluminium, plastic and wood straight out of the box, making this a brilliant all round saw for a wide range of tasks.
 The sliding mechanism gives a very wide cutting capacity for larger pieces of material like large floor boards, and the blade offers a deep cut that will tackle some pretty large timbers including fence posts.

-A truly great mitre saw that we highly recommend, click here to read our detailed Evolution Rage 3+ sliding mitre saw review.
+A truly great mitre saw that we highly recommend, click here to read our detailed Evolution R210SMS+ sliding mitre saw review.

 Let’s have a look at our first Bosch mitre saw review, at the higher end of the budget range this is an exceptional saw that is well worth a look.
 The brand says it all here, Bosch are well known for producing high quality power tools for high end DIY enthusiasts and the professional market.
 This Bosch chop saw is no exception offering really high build quality to make sure that you get the best possible cut from your mitre saw.